 Furthermore, I have to admit I am the type of customers who reads everything before signing it and ask quite detailed questions if I don’t understand something.
 Maybe the appearance of my nerdy comic shirt in combination with the difficult questions confuses the agents, but still people like me can be rewarding customers too.

 So, how could a chatbot help to improve the status quo?

 First, chatbots don’t care for your appearance, gender, or anything else.

 They treat everyone equally and as friendly as you programmed them.
 Of course, you could still program them grumpy or unfriendly if that is part of the companies’ strategy.
 (We don’t see why someone would do that but the strategy “They can afford to be unfriendly to their potential costumers they must be doing a good job” might work.
 Couldn’t find any reliable data to investigate.)
 Maybe they don’t even need to be unfriendly, but you can definitely add some funny jokes or sarcastic comments because I don’t need data to know that everyone loves a Little humor.

 Besides, a chatbot always gives the answer that is stored in the backend it’s connected to.

-Most people think that communication has the goal to transport a message, but for us the chatbot’s main goal is to provoke a reaction from their discussion partner.
+Most people think that communication has the goal to transport a message, but for me the chatbot’s main goal is to provoke a reaction from their discussion partner.